For companies that do not have a steady

 Understand and appreciate the importance of trade publications

-Evaluate what reporters want and formulate pitches a
+Evaluate what reporters want and formulate pitches according to those insights

 Don’t forget to subscribe to our newsletter to get our content and other updates straight to your email as soon as it’s posted!